Kalamazoo River oil spill: National Transportation Safety Board investigation

 In July 2012, the National Transportation Safety Board, the U.S. federal agency with regulatory authority over the failed pipeline, issued a report representing the official conclusion of the investigation into the incident.
 The investigators found that the operating firm, which had received an automated signal from the pipeline that a breach had occurred, misunderstood or did not believe the signal and attempted to continue to pump dilbit oil through the pipeline for 17 hours after the breach.
 Local firefighters were notified, and tried to locate the southern Michigan wetland site of the breach, but were initially unable to do so, further delaying the shutdown of the line.

 The NTSB investigation synopsis pointed to corrosion fatigue as the underlying cause of the catastrophic breach.
 The incident was exacerbated by the pipeline's disbonded polyethylene tape coating.
 In July 2012, the cost of the cleanup operations was estimated at $767 million.
 The NTSB stated the Enbridge dilbit oil spill is, as of 2012, the costliest onshore cleanup in U.S. history.
-NTSB Chair Deborah Hersman likened "Enbridge's poor handling" of the spill to the Keystone Kops, asking: "Why didn't they recognize what was happening, and what took so long?"
+NTSB Chair Deborah Hersman likened "Enbridge's poor handling" of the spill to the Keystone Cops, asking: "Why didn't they recognize what was happening, and what took so long?"
 NPR reported that "NTSB investigators determined that the 6 ft gash in the pipe was caused by a flaw in the outside lining which allowed the pipe to crack and corrode.
 Now, in 2005, Enbridge actually had learned that this section of pipe was cracked and corroding. ...
 That same 2005 internal report pointed to 15,000 defects in the 40-year-old pipeline.
 And Enbridge decided not to dig up this [Talmadge Creek] area to inspect it."

 In 2013, in opining on the Keystone XL pipeline proposal, the EPA recommended to the State Department that pipelines that carry bitumen should no longer be treated just like pipelines that carry any other oil.
 Stephen Hamilton, an ecology professor at Michigan State University and the independent science adviser at Talmadge Creek, detailed the challenges and expense of the still-ongoing Michigan cleanup.